Whitby is a brilliant spot to use as a cycling trip base. It has some amazing areas and cycling routes around it.

-In fact, Whitby may well be the perfect spot to use as a cycling trip base.
+If you fancy getting on your bike on your next trip to Whitby you definitely should.
+Whitby is a fantastic place to make your base for a cycling trip.
 This is partly due to its fabulous and varied array of things to do and places to stay when you are not pedalling, and partly thanks to its mouth-watering eateries.
 Whitby has a fine array of restaurants and cafes to fill your boots after a hard day cycling.

-Before we get into where you should go cycling around Whitby it may be useful for those who don’t own a bike to know where to hire one.
+Before we get into where you should go cycling around Whitby it may be useful for those who don’t own a bike or can’t travel with one to know where to hire one.
 There are several options available to you including:

 Trailways – A 100 plus hire bike fleet with cycles suitable for all ages.
 They are located alongside the coastal cycle rail trail (Cindertrack) or on the moor two sea route which goes through Dalby Forest, Pickering, and Scarborough.